substrate-system/after/README.md

 ```

 ## Example
-Resolve a promise after some number of calls.
+Resolve a promise after some number of function calls.

 ```js
 import { after } from '@substrate-system/after'